Police investigating suspicious death after 2-year-old girl found dead on tidal flats in Bay of Plenty

-A two-year-old girl has been found dead in tidal flat in the small Bay of Plenty town of Little Waihi.
+A 2-year-old girl has been found dead on tidal flat in the small Bay of Plenty town of Little Waihi.

 Police are investigating the death, which they have labelled suspicious.